 Opioids are medicines used to relieve moderate to severe pain.
 They may be used for a short time for pain, such as after surgery.
 Or they may be used for long-term pain.
 They don't cure a health problem.
 But they help you manage the pain.

 Opioids relieve pain by changing the way your body feels pain and the way you feel about pain.

-Sometimes opiates are used for people who can't take other pain medicines.
+Sometimes opioids are used for people who can't take other pain medicines.
 They may be prescribed if you have heart, kidney, or liver problems.
-For instance, you may take an opiate instead of non-steroidal anti-inflammatory drugs (NSAIDs).
+For instance, you may take an opioid instead of non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).

 Opioids or other medicines that contain them include: